Angie and Paul Dallas explain why they opted for a Passivhaus, and the benefits of getting involved with the build.

 After initially having their application rejected, they won on appeal in London.

-They did appoint a planning consultant to help with the process but with the benefit of hindsight they think they should have appointed him earlier and benefited from his expertise in areas where their architect was struggling.
+A planning consultant helped with the process but in hindsight they think they should have appointed him earlier and benefited from his expertise in areas where their architect was struggling.